kematzy/sequel-audited/README.md

   Please feel free to provide some suggestions or pull-requests.

-* Solid **testing and support for more DB's, other than PostgreSQL and SQLite3** currently tested against.
+* Solid **testing and support for more DB's, other than PostgreSQL** currently tested against.
 Not a priority as I currently have no such requirements.
 Please feel free to submit a pull-request.